 - mvn is the Maven2 command, and archetype:generate is a Maven goal.
 The -Dname=value pairs are the arguments passed to the goal, similar to what we do while passing system property options to the JVM via the command line

-- archetype:generate helps create a project from an archetype that we have defined using -DarchetypeArtifactId=maven-archetype-quickstart.
-If we do not define the archetype using this argument, then it will prompt us to choose an archetype from a list of archetypes.
-Many archetypes are available in Maven almost for anything like creating a web application
+- archetype:generate helps create a project from an archetype we have defined using -DarchetypeArtifactId=maven-archetype-quickstart.
+In case, we do not define the archetype, the command will prompt us to choose one from a list of available archetypes.
+Maven offers a wide range of archetypes for various purposes, including creating web applications.

-- Maven archetype plugin will create a folder or directly named DemoProject, the same as we passed in the artifactId argument in our command
+- Maven archetype plugin will create a folder/directory named DemoProject (the name that we passed in the artifactId argument in our command )

 - -DinteractiveMode=false argument will disable the interactive mode.
 If we don’t use this argument, then the interactive mode will be enabled, and it will ask us to confirm the project settings before creating our project.
 The project will only be created after we give our confirmation

-The project has some default project structures shown in the screenshot below.
+The project has some default project structures, as shown in the screenshot below.

 Note: In earlier versions, we could have used the archetype:create instead of archetype:generate, but now the archetype plugin has removed the support for the create goal.